Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

   see you later
   EOF
   ```
-- Redirections with STDIN, STDOUT, and STDERR:
+- Redirection with STDIN, STDOUT, and STDERR:
   - `<` : Redirects STDIN (0) from file
   - `>` : Redirects STDOUT (1) to file
   - `>>` : Append STDOUT to file